 We may actually know more about the risks of vaping to bystanders than to vapers themselves.
-Based on standards for workplace exposure to inhaled chemicals and metals, scientists can estimate whether the toxic constituents present in “second hand vapor” might make vaping harmful to others.
-And so far, there’s no evidence that second hand vaping is a serious threat to the health of non-vaping bystanders.
+Based on standards for workplace exposure to inhaled chemicals and metals, scientists can estimate whether the toxic constituents present in “secondhand vapor” might make vaping harmful to others.
+And so far, there’s no evidence that secondhand (or passive) vaping is a serious threat to the health of non-vaping bystanders.

-Second hand vapor is the vapor (which some say is technically an aerosol) exhaled into the atmosphere by a vaper.
-Like second hand smoke, it lingers in the air long enough that anyone in the same room (assuming the room is small enough) is likely to inhale some of the exhaled aerosol.
-As the name indicates, the bystanders are not inhaling second hand smoke—because second hand e-cigarette vapor simply isn’t smoke.
+Secondhand vapor is the vapor (which some say is technically an aerosol) exhaled into the atmosphere by a vaper.
+Like secondhand smoke, it lingers in the air long enough that anyone in the same room (assuming the room is small enough) is likely to inhale some of the exhaled aerosol.
+As the name indicates, the bystanders are not inhaling secondhand (or passive) smoke—because secondhand e-cigarette vapor simply isn’t smoke.

 “Nicotine from exhaled vapour can be deposited on surfaces, but at such low levels that there is no plausible mechanism by which such deposits could enter the body at doses that would cause physical harm,” said the Royal College of Physicians in its comprehensive 2016 review of published e-cigarette science.